If you're using i3wm on Linux, how do you adjust the laptop's screen brightness?

 It works, but I want to make it easier to control it.
 It would be nice

-if I could do it from Emacs.
+if I could do it in Emacs.
 Then I thought of the

 command in Emacs, the user experience is what I am looking for.